trinhdrew1418/gphotos-cli/README.md

 * More convenient credential replacement using `init`
 * Mass moving existing photos to albums
 * Search by metadata: specific filetypes, camera types, etc.
+* Resumable uploads and data chunking for large file uploads